Brilliant Star/Volume 21/Issue 3/Text

 Can a seven year old be an author?
 Or a five year old?
 A nine year old?
 We’ve been experimenting in our family, and with some friends, this past year to help our children feel good about creative writing.

-The natural excitement that children have as they wonder about the world, or notice delightfully unique details about things that happen in their lives doesn’t need to dissappear into a blank piece of paper when they are asked to write, if you don’t worry about spelling and grammar first.
+The natural excitement that children have as they wonder about the world, or notice delightfully unique details about things that happen in their lives doesn’t need to disappear into a blank piece of paper when they are asked to write, if you don’t worry about spelling and grammar first.

 An interesting new approach to writing is being used more and more frequently in school classrooms and can easily be used at home by parents.
 It is sometimes known as “process writing”, or in school perhaps as “writer’s workshop”.
 The approach is simple and based on a few key ideas:

-1. Write freely about whatever topic you want without worrying about spelling or grammar.
-2. Plan to revise your work after you write it, so that you can be sloppy with the first draft and get out lots of creative ideas without waiting until you have it perfect.
-3. Share it with other children for feedback, not just adults.
 4. Leave grammar and spelling until the end and add them when you get ready to publish your work.
 This method turns upside down the traditional rules in which grammar and spelling come first and sharing happens only after you have finished your perfect piece.

 This past year I’ve gotten together with several other parents and started a writer’s workshop one hour a week in my home.
 We have 8 children ranging in age from 5 to 8 years old.
-The parents take turns giving the children short minilessons on author’s techniques and then the children read whatever they have written during the past week to each other and get “peer” feedback.
+The parents take turns giving the children short mini-lessons on author’s techniques and then the children read whatever they have written during the past week to each other and get “peer” feedback.
 After that we have playtime.
 The kids have a good time and so do the parents.
 But the most exciting part is that in a few months’ time, we watched some shy little ones change from bringing in papers with a picture and perhaps one shaky sentence to beautifully detailed paragraphs, most with lavish illustration.
 The child who was the most shy (age 7) is now confident when he sits down to read his work to the others, having eagerly handwritten his whole story each time himself!

 What’s the secret?
 Children can learn that it is easy and fun to write when we take away the hard rules (THE WALL OF SPELLING).
 Children also can really encourage each other (in a supportive environment) and it means so much more than “Mom liked it” because Mom and Dad like everything.